msn-academy/barebone-google-homepage-design-using-pure-html-ikennahh/README.md

-this is a git tutorial at MSN Academy that teaches students git
+this is a tutorial at MSN Academy that teaches students about the functionality of html by building a html clone of the google homepage